 Resources

-A credit score is a rating determined by a credit bureau based on our repayment habits.
-It's a tool used to determine the level of risk we represent for lenders (in comparison with other consumers).
-It's really quite simple: the more we pay our debts on time, the better our credit rating.
-In Canada, the main credit-reporting agencies are Equifax and TransUnion.
+A credit score is an assessment determined by a credit reporting agency based on our repayment habits.
+It is essentially a tool used to determine the level of risk we represent to lenders (compared to other consumers).
+It's quite simple: the more consistently we pay our debts on time, the better our credit score will be.
+In Canada, the main credit reporting agencies are Equifax and TransUnion.

-Yes, it's very important.
-If you have a good credit rating, it means you have a good financial reputation.
-With a good credit rating, lending institutions will have more confidence in your ability to repay a loan.
-This increases your chances of obtaining a loan - which is useful when you need to borrow large sums to buy a car or a house, for example.
+Yes, it is very important.
+A good credit score indicates a strong financial reputation.
+With a good credit rating, lending institutions will have greater confidence in your ability to repay a loan.
+This increases your chances of obtaining a loan, which is beneficial when you need to borrow significant amounts, for example, to purchase a car or a home.

-On the other hand, it's much harder to find a lender willing to give you a loan when you have a poor credit rating.
-This can also be detrimental in other situations, such as trying to rent an apartment.
+On the other hand, it is much more difficult to find a lender willing to grant you a loan if you have a poor credit score.
+This can also be detrimental in other situations, such as when trying to rent an apartment.

 Who can access my credit file?